adamelha/DB_music/APIs.md

    {
     'username' : '<username>',
 	'password' : '<password>',
-	'playlist_id' : <int: The id of the playlist chosen by the previous API>
-	'track_id' : <int: The id of the specific song the user chooses from the songs table (the /songs route)>
+	'playlist_name' : '<int: The name of the playlist chosen (existing or non existing>' 'track_id' : <int: The id of the specific song the user chooses from the songs table (the /songs route)>
    }
    ```